 - What data is being released to third-party ad-tech or processors outside of the EU?
 Do you have appropriate contracts in place?
 Evaluate the ROI of these relationships.

 - Have you carried out a Data Privacy Impact Assessment (DPIA), which gives you the framework to identify the potential risks and a clear path to mitigate these.

 - Take the time out to educate yourself and train your team to ensure you understand the ever-changing world of privacy compliance.

 Why not schedule a call with our data protection expert, and she can answer any questions you might have about cookies, ePrivacy, and GDPR.

 Maeve Dunne Data Protection Officer

-Integrating Privacy into your business & marketing strategy, builds trust and loyalty for your brand.
+Integrating privacy into your business and marketing strategy builds trust and loyalty for your brand.
 Maeve takes a common-sense approach to data protection regulation and provides clients with independent data protection officer support.